sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 The returned data is based only on classes and exceptions which "survive" filtering and validation.
 Also the returned data first level keys depend on classes.

-If exceptions classes use [GlobalException](global-exception.md) functionality then all those exceptions data will be put in an array under '_\_\_global_' key.
+If parsed exception classes use [GlobalException](global-exception.md) functionality then all those exceptions data will be put in an array under '_\_\_global_' key.
 That array's elements will represent each _global exception_ with its _global code_ as a key:

 ```php
 array (